 Manning Brothers is open to serve our customers during this difficult time.
 We are taking orders by phone, email, or here at www.manningbrothers.com.
 While maintaining social distancing, we can deliver (in our regular delivery areas), ship, or hold your order for in-store pickup.
-We also ask that you wear a mask in our store to prevent the spread of the coronavirus.
+We also ask that you wear a mask and observe social distancing in our store to prevent the spread of the coronavirus, though per CDC guidelines we do not ask those who are vaccinated to wear a mask.

 *** If you would like us to bring your items out to your vehicle, please call ahead so we can make the necessary arrangements.
 Thank you!